incf-nidash/nidmresults-spmhtml/README.md

 <img src="Doc/examplemenu2.png" width="200">  |
 :-------------------------:
  **Fig. 2.** The SPM option in the batch window. |
 4. Enter the NIDM-Results file you wish to view and where you wish the output html to be stored.
+You can specify which contrasts to view here or the 'select' option can be chosen to open the contrast window.

 <img src="Doc/example_batch.png" width="200"> |
 :-------------------------:|
  **Fig. 3.** The NIDM-Results batch window. |
-5. If there are multiple excursion sets stored in the NIDM-Results file the contrast window will open.
+5. If the 'select' option was chosen and there are multiple contrasts stored inside the NIDM-Results pack, the contrast window will open.
 Select the contrasts you wish to view and click done.

 <img src="Doc/example_conMan.png" width="200"> |
 :-------------------------:|